 A Thorough Approach to Corporate Governance

 Concho’s Board of Directors is responsible for risk oversight and plays a critical role in the development and implementation of our corporate governance policies.
-Our Board is made up of ten directors, seven of whom are independent under the current listing standards of the NYSE.
+Our Board is made up of nine directors, seven of whom are independent under the current listing standards of the NYSE.
 The Board considers the diversity and optimal enhancement of the current mix of talent and experience with respect to its members.

 Concho’s Board of Directors has adopted written charters for each of the four committees and various corporate governance policies.
 All of our committee charters and certain key corporate governance policies are published on this website under the Investors tab.
 The Board of Directors periodically reviews and will amend these charters and policies as necessary.